Meettya/fork-ipc/README.md

 ### Child process API

-#### Annonce services
+#### Announce services

     forkIpc.child.servicesAnnouncement(domain, { seviceName: seviceFn, ... })

-Annonce services (functions) at selected domain to parent process.
+Announce services (functions) at selected domain to parent process.
 Announced services only may be called by parent.
 Child process may announce some services at different domain.

+#### Execute remote function

+    forkIpc.child.execute(domain, seviceName, ...arg) -> Promise

+Make request to call remote service(function), at chosen domain, with any arguments from child process to parent process and return promise.

+Promise will be rejected in case of requested process absence or endpoint unreachable.

 #### Emit message